-Law librarians and learning skills advisers are available to help support your studies.
+Law librarians are available to help support your studies.

-Research skills consultations with a librarian can be accessed Monday to Friday 1-5pm via ZOOM
+Library Research skills consultations with a librarian can be accessed Monday to Friday 12-5pm via ZOOM

 See here for further information.

 Use the side navigation tabs on this guide to find information and advice about researching and writing.

 Use the home page of the Law Library Guide to find resources including Legislation, Cases and Legal Commentary.

 The Student Academic Success team of Learning and Language Advisers can help you get on track with your learning and stay on track to boost your grades.